belle2/basf2/online_book/fundamentals/02-datataking.rst

 Prompt processing occurs when each new bucket of data is collected.
 A bucket typically comprises of the data collected from physics runs between subsequent maintenance days of operation, and therefore often spans a period of 2 weeks of runs.
-Effectively, this means the data is processed in "real time" hence why it is referred to as prompt processing.
 Prompt data is always obtained using the latest major software release, and utilises the best initial guess for calibrations based on the information of buckets and reprocessing campaigns.
 Each data bucket is available for use by analysts following prompt processing, with a higher bucket number indicating newer data.
-It should also be noted that no full offline luminosity estimation can be derived from prompt data.

 Conversely, reprocessed data, labelled with the prefix "proc" (e.g. proc13), contains a combination of buckets that have been processed again using the most refined knowledge of the required calibrations based on dedicated performance studies and information from previous prompt data campaigns.
 Furthermore, all fixes for bugs that were identified during the prompt processing are also included.

-As a result, full publications must only use reprocessed data, while in principle it is fine for the prompt data to be used for conference results.
 Both prompt and reprocessed datasets can be located on the grid by specifying the campaign e.g. bucket17 campaign for prompt data, and proc13 campaign for reprocessed data.

 .. _fig:data_overview: